eocode/News-Scraper-A-Complete-ETL-Process/README.md

 # Features
 * Page Object Pattern for build this solution
-* Prepared for read every newsfeed
+* Configurable for read every newsfeed
+* Find by topic
-* Configurable scrapper
+* Select newspapper
-* Scraping News Data from universal.com.mx

 > This project has build with PyCharm / Anaconda and Python 3.7.7

+# Project Structure
+* data
+    * RawDataset and Clean Dataset
+* models
+    * Dataflow for procesing data
+* notebooks
+    * Explore and test problem

 # Preview